TheParmak/conti-leaks-englished/README.md

 Big thanks to @Nathannaelc for providing deepl translated pdf documents and json files.

+Discord server if you want to help or follow changes: https://discord.gg/YwzTFVMy

 Also big thanks to @offsecginger for providing json conversions of google translated pdf documents.